What a Jar of Rocks, Pebbles and Sand can Teach Us About Productivity

 Jar, Rocks, Pebbles & Sand

 Have you ever had one of those days?
-You know, those days that kept you active from 8 til 6.
+You know, those days that kept you active from 8 in the morning til 6 at night.
 You were super busy.
 But looking back at the day, it was filled with mundane tasks.
 And while you felt eventful, in reality you didn’t accomplish anything.

 I’ve had these types of days.
 I’m assuming you have too.